GothenburgBitFactory/taskwarrior/docs/rfcs/task.md

 Note that some values lack precision, for example "2q" means two quarters, or half a year.

-Note that not all combinations of and make sense, for example "3annual" makes no sense, but evaluates to "3years".
+Note that not all combinations of number and unit make sense, for example "3annual" makes no sense, but evaluates to "3years".

 ## The Attributes